wellahealth-team/changes-page/README.md

    From `apps/web` and `apps/page`, you will find .env.example.
 Create your own copy.

 4. Setup your Supabase instance and add the credentials to your .env files

+   - Create an account here: https://supabase.com/
+   - After creating an account, go to Settings and copy the API details to your `.env`
+   - Connect to your Supabase database using the guide here: https://supabase.com/docs/guides/database/connecting-to-postgres
+   - Run all migrations in the folder `packages/utils/migrations`.
+Make sure to run the migrations in order.
+   - The migrations should be run in the `public` schema of the postgres database
+   - In supabase, create a new user in the Authentication section.
+The new user created will be used to sign up when you run the web

 5. Run the build command